GauravDhuri/missingskill-learning/javascript/javascriptAdvanced.md

 ## <span class="header2">Constructor</span>

-In JS Constructors are very important to understand, as most of the times constructors are used in objects and functions.Constructors in JavaScript are nothing but "blueprints".
+In JS Constructors are very important to understand, as most of the times constructors are used in objects and functions. <span class="highlight">Constructors in JavaScript are nothing but "blueprints"</span>.
 Using this blueprints we can create multiple object of same type.

 Take an example of blueprint of the house.
 Instead of creating multiple blueprints for multiple houses.
 We can use a single blueprint for multiple houses.
 <center>